 Finnish Sauna Etiquette

 No clothes or swimsuits are allowed, for the same reason that you would not wear anything in the bath or shower as every part of the body needs to be properly cleaned.
+In other words, you are nude in the sauna.
 This may be difficult for foreigners to comply but some locals but not all may say it straightforward to non-compliant sauna goers.
 It is practical to behave well because there are often clear signs No underwear please posted on doors of sauna rooms.
 In public areas, there are separated areas for each gender unlike sauna at homes where family members can go together for a sauna bath.
 As the line goes, if you are in Rome, do what Romans do.

-A traditional Finnish sauna may be too hot for starters as the temperature may vary from 70-130 C but as you sit on the lower benches, the temperature gets lower too.
-Electric saunas are common nowadays in private residences and public saunas.
+A traditional Finnish sauna may be too hot for starters as the temperature may vary from 70-130 centigrades but as you sit on the lower benches, the temperature gets lower too.
+Electric heaters are common nowadays in private home saunas and in public saunas.
 But our favorite is wood-burning and smoke saunas in summer cottages because the steam is very soft and moist.